 Hens have also been observed cooing to their eggs.
 Sometimes, the chicks will even coo back if they’re close to hatching!

 Hen behavior shouldn’t be taken as a sure sign that eggs are fertilized or unfertilized, though.
-Most hens will sit on any eggs in their nest out of instinct.
-Conversely, some hens have poor maternal instincts and will leave their eggs unattended, even if they’re viable.
+Many hens will sit on any eggs in their nest out of instinct, while some may have poor maternal instincts and will leave their eggs unattended, even if they’re viable.

 10. Eggs contain everything for chick development

 Fertilized chicken eggs will usually hatch around 21 days after they’ve been laid.
-During this time, the embryo is slowly growing and developing into a tiny chick.
+During this time, the embryo in a fertilized chicken egg is slowly growing and developing into a tiny chick.
 The egg is perfectly designed to provide all the nutrients the chick needs to grow and survive until it hatches.

-Chicken eggs contain 7 grams of protein, 5 grams of fat, and various vitamins, minerals, and nutrients.
+Chicken eggs typically contain approximately 7 grams of protein, 5 grams of fat, and various vitamins, minerals, and nutrients, though these values can vary depending on the size and type of the egg.
 This is all absorbed by the embryo for energy as it grows.
 In the last few hours before a chick hatches, the remaining yolk sack is absorbed into its abdomen.
 This gives it enough food for 24-36 hours, plenty of time to break free of the shell without starving.

 11. Candling can help you see if an egg is fertilized